Home PageAbout UsExtra TipsSite MapView CartContact Us

 Why do I need clear coat?
 Will nail polish work?

 All orders are mixed basecoat clear coat.
-It is the most user friendly and has the best color match.
+It is the most user-friendly and has the best color match.
 Base coat is a dull and completely flat paint.
-The clear coat makes the paint shiny, just like the rest of your finish.
+The clear coat makes the paint glossy, just like the rest of your finish.
 It also protects the paint from friction, weather, chemical resistance, and from chipping.
-Nail polish is not an Automotivetouchup.com approved product but it will give you the same effect as our clear coats, but lasts about one month before fading and chipping.
+Nail polish is not an Automotivetouchup.com approved product, but it will give you the same effect as our clear coats, but lasts about one month before fading and chipping.
 Your Automotivetouchup.com touch up paint system has been designed and tested to last for years to come.

 What is a paint blob?